JhordanFigueroa/594MD11/README.md

 constructor, passed from Main to whichever object creates them.
 The Singleton class that does the logging should have a static field for the name of the log file, which should be set by Main.
-Logistics
-Please be sure to read the section below, as some of the details for this project are different from that of other assignments.
-Getting Help on the Discussion Board
-As always, you are welcome to use the discussion board to ask clarification questions, get help with error messages (particularly when using the JSON library), and ask for general advice.
-However, please do not post public questions regarding the correct outputs for the program.
-For instance, please do not post public questions along the lines of “My program says that Connecticut has 4 flu tweets; is that right?”
-It’s important that all students determine for themselves whether their program is working correctly.
-Unlike other assignments, correct answers and test cases will not be provided in advance.
-Likewise, please do not post public questions such as “Should I put the code that reads the JSON file in the Processor tier or the Data Management tier?” since answering that is pretty much the point of the assignment!
-CIT 594 - Data Structures and Software Design | Property of Penn Engineering How to Submit
-To submit your solution, please create a .zip file containing all of your source code and upload it to the “Module 11 Programming Assignment Submission” assignment.
-Please do not submit the JSON jar file or any of the input files.
-Assessment

 This assignment is graded out of a total of 100 points.
 It will be graded by members of the instruction staff.
 The design of your system is worth 50 points, based on the correct use of the N-tier